 I completed my undergraduate bachelor of science degree at the University of Wisconsin – Madison.
 My last year of college, I moved to live with a host family in Kisumu, Kenya and to work for a maternal health program for the year.
 Upon my return to the United States in 2006, I became a doula and started midwifery school at the National College of Midwifery.
 My apprenticeship lasted four years and included working with five different home birth midwives as well as a six month apprenticeship at the Madison Birth Center.
 I became a Certified Professional Midwife (CPM) and Wisconsin Licensed Midwife (LM) in the fall of 2011.
 I am trained in Neonatal Resuscitation and Adult CPR.
 I’ve attended over 300 births in my community.

 Currently, I am a member of the National Association of Certified Professional Midwives (NACPM), serve on the Board of Directors as Secretary for the Wisconsin Guild of Midwives (WGOM) and as Treasurer for the Mothers’ Milk Alliance.
 In an effort to increase equality in this community, I am a facilitator for the Institutes for the Healing of Racism and I sit on the following committees and councils: Fetal Infant Mortality Review Committee of Dane County and the Latino Health Council.
-In 2016, I became a foster parent for sweet pups through the Dane County Humane Society and Sheltering Animals of Abuse Victims.
-I live on the near east side of Madison and I am grateful to call this community my home.
+In 2016, I became a foster parent for sweet canines through the Dane County Humane Society and Sheltering Animals of Abuse Victims.
+I live on the northeast side of Madison and I am grateful to call this community my home.